FaceTheFacts/web/README.md

 npm start
 ```

+### Git Hooks

+There are a series of Git Hooks defined in the `.githooks` directory.
+The following hooks are included:

+- pre-commit: Enforce branch naming convention
+- post-merge: Run npm install after change to `package.json`

+To enable the githooks on your machine, simply run `git config core.hooksPath .githooks && chmod -r +x .githooks`.
+This will configure your current git repo to use the hooks in `.githooks` and make the hooks executable.

 ## Automated Tests

 We use a combination of testing frameworks to ensure functionality accross platforms and browsers